wwarthen/RomWBW/Source/ReadMe.txt

 1. Create/Update Configuration File
 -----------------------------------

-The options for a build are primarily controled by a configuration file that is included in the build process.
+The options for a build are primarily controlled by a configuration file that is included in the build process.
 In order to customize your settings, it is easiest to make a copy of an existing configuration file and make your changes there.